tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/mobile_design.md

 ### Serif

-There are some **feet** so you can feel older when use this type of Typography Look more traditional.
+There are some **feets** so you can feel older when use this type of Typography Look more traditional.
 Usually use for
 - Law
 - Modern brand